-Books, plays and blogs on literary topics
+Books, plays and essays on literary topics

 Upon a semi-cirque of turf-clad ground,

 A mass of rock, resembling, as it lay

 Right at the foot of that moist precipice,

 A stranded ship, with keel upturned, that rests

 Fearless of winds and waves.

 The mound rose in the middle; a bare heap

 Found at the bottom of an hour-glass run out.

 At its head stood the cross of withered sticks;